-With his wife out of viewing and earshot range, Brad summons his courage and—only lying about “shoe size” and actual age—uploads his profile to a gay men’s dating site then waits for the avalanche of replies to fill his mailbox then satiate his lust and desires.
-But the silence is deadening until the otherwise mild-mannered man shifts his address from Schenectady, New York to Kingston, Jamaica and bumps up his “looking for” description to leave no doubt that this Daddy would be glad to have a full-service son.
+With his wife out of viewing and earshot range, Brad summons his courage and—only lying about “shoe size” and actual age—uploads his profile to a gay men’s dating site; waits for the avalanche of replies to fill his mailbox then satiate his lust and desires.
+But the silence is deafening until the otherwise mild-mannered man shifts his address from Schenectady, New York to Kingston, Jamaica and bumps up his “looking for” description to leave no doubt that this Daddy would be glad to have a full-service son.

 Then, before you can say, “Bob Marley”, Brad is presented with a veritable buffet of nubile, young, black Jamaicans—many of whom wear little more than a smile in their profile’s main pic.
 From amongst those emerges the radiant, somewhat impish grin of Yenny; sparks begin to fly from their first time in the chatroom.

-In this virtual two-hander, director-writer John Young has done a superb job, capturing the hopes, fears, requests for help interspersed with “show me and I’ll show you” to the point of mutual release without either man ever being close enough to hold hands.
+In this virtual two-hander, director-writer John Young has done a superb job, capturing the hopes, fears and requests for help, interspersed with “show me and I’ll show you” to the point of mutual release without either man ever being close enough to hold hands.
 The skillful use of texting as the relationship develops then heats up, gives viewers exactly the same amount of information and insights as Daddy-Brad and “little Jamaican pussy boy” son share.
 Once together for cam chats, their voices are heard and expressions seen more fully.

 Young artfully employs the same “silence first” technique in laying out the backstory of the tragic death of Benjamin (Ashton Randle boyishly innocent in the brief role), describing Brad’s work life and present-day connection with his stoic wife (De’Arde Aziza provides just the right touch of patient comfort).